Introduction

 Microsoft Entra ID setup

-This section is intended for a Snowflake and Azure Active Directory administrator. |
+This section is intended for a Snowflake and Microsoft Entra ID administrator. |

 In order to use Microsoft Entra ID authentication you need to create a new application registration for the Snowflake OAuth Resource in your Microsoft Entra ID as described in Step 1 of the Snowflake documentation.
 You do not need to create an OAuth Client (Step 2) since KNIME Analytics Platform will be the OAuth client that uses the registered application.
-But you will need to register the Snowflake OAuth Resource in Snowflake as described in Step 3 and 4 of the documentation.
+However, you will need to register the Snowflake OAuth Resource in Snowflake as described in Step 3 and 4 of the documentation.

 Once everything is set up correctly you need to enter one scope of the Snowflake OAuth Resource into the Other field of the Microsoft Authentication node.
 The scope is a URL that looks like the following: